The Wild Thornberrys Movie: Accolades

 The film was nominated for an Academy Award for Best Original Song for "Father and Daughter" by Paul Simon, but lost to "Lose Yourself" by Eminem for 8 Mile.

 Home media

-Paramount Home Entertainment released The Wild Thornberrys Movie on VHS and DVD on April 1, 2003.
+Paramount Home Entertainment released the film on VHS and DVD on April 1, 2003.

 Video game

-THQ released a video game of the movie, released for the Game Boy Advance and PC.
-The game's story mode you control Eliza as it loosely follows the events of the movie, and contains mini-games that allow the player to control other members of the Thornberrys.
+A video game based on the movie was released by THQ for the Game Boy Advance and PC.
+The game's story mode puts players in the role of Eliza in scenarios loosely based on the events of the movie, and contains mini-games that allow the player to control other members of the Thornberrys.

 Music

 Soundtrack

 An original soundtrack for the film was released on November 26, 2002, on compact disc and audio cassette by Zomba Music, Jive Records, and Nick Records.
 The executive producer was George Acogny.
 Paul Simon's "Father and Daughter", written for the film, was released as a single.
-It went on to be nominated for an Academy Award for Best Song, as well as the Golden Globe Award for Best Original Song.
+It went on to be nominated for an Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.